This moist banana bread recipe is golden brown on the outside and sweet and fluffy on the inside. This simple banana

 Tips & Tricks

 Here are more ways to make your banana bread even better!

-- When you make banana bread, be sure to measure ingredients accurately.
+- Measure properly.
+When you make banana bread, be sure to measure ingredients accurately.
 Do not pack your measuring cup because you might end up with too much.
 Use a spoon to place your dry ingredients into the measuring cup, and use the back of a knife to level it.

-- To ensure your bananas are mashed really well, use an electric mixer to thoroughly mash the bananas.
+- Use an electric mixer to thoroughly mash the bananas.
 Just rinse and dry it well before using it again to cream the butter and sugar!

 And, in case your banana bread doesn’t turn out the way you wanted, here are some things to check for.

 - The banana bread didn’t rise.